ruchikh/full-stack-developer-challenge/README.md

 * Identify areas of your strengths
 * This is not a pass or fail test, this will serve as a common ground that we can deep dive together into specific issues
 * Write code as if you are writing code in a team for a production app.
 Treat it as if you are releasing it to the public.
 * Finally, we take pride in the code we write so ensure that your code is well encapsulated and follows a consistent convention.
-A well written code documents itself without the need for comments.